 That right there is some pure, unadulterated, 200-proof “anti-racism.”
-(Which is why Mr. Wise would rather you didn’t see it.)
+That’s what it’s always really been about—which is why Mr. Wise would rather you hadn’t seen it.

 If anyone can appreciate the merits of racial diversity, it must surely be the “anti-racist” crowd.
 That’s why they can so often be found living in places like Haiti, El Salvador, Cambodia, and Detroit.
 Oh, wait…

-Chris Matthews of MSNBC is always looking out for new forms of “racism” to complain about, — especially in an election year, for some reason, — and black people just can’t get enough of it (2012):
+Chris Matthews of MSNBC is always looking out for new forms of “racism” to complain about—especially in an election year, for some reason—and black people just can’t get enough of it, he says (2012):

 Everybody I’ve met who’s African-American has come up to me, about six inches away from me and very personally said, “Thank you.”
 I met some people in Mozambique, I met some people in Jamaica.
 It is an international reality and everybody feels it on that side of the racial divide.

 I wonder if Mr. Matthews met one of Mozambique’s “ruthless” AK-47-wielding gangs that go around robbing and kidnapping every foreigner they can get their hands on (Reuters, 2012), or one of the Jamaicans who wish their “crime-ridden, poverty-stricken nation” was still a British colony, and make up a solid 60 percent of Jamaica’s population (Daily Mail, 2011).
-But please continue, Mr. Matthews:
+But do go on, Mr. Matthews:

 It’s disgusting that white people, to whom the dog whistle is aimed, refuse to acknowledge it.
 It’s there, it’s been part of our politics.
 We thought it was gone, it’s back and it’s being used to get votes.

 More code words?
-How awful.
-Yet I find myself wondering how Mr. Matthews has achieved this remarkable understanding and rapport with all black people everywhere, not to mention where he got his uncanny ability to identify secret racist code words (NewsBusters, 2012):
+How awful—and yet I find myself wondering how, exactly, Mr. Matthews has achieved this remarkable understanding and rapport with all black people everywhere, not to mention where he got his uncanny ability to identify secret racist code words (NewsBusters, 2012):

 It’s amazing, here we are in the 21st century, 2012, and what worked 60 or 70 years ago is still working today.
 Say welfare, people think black because politically they’ve been taught to say so.

 But I go back to living in DC all these years.
-I’ve lived there 40 years, a black-majority city [not anymore], and anybody who wants to get up early in Washington and drive down North Capitol and drive past Florida Avenue, sees nothing but young — but black people up at 6:30 in the morning going to work.
+I’ve lived there 40 years, a black-majority city, and anybody who wants to get up early in Washington and drive down North Capitol and drive past Florida Avenue, sees nothing but young—but black people up at 6:30 in the morning going to work.

-In reality, Mr. Matthews, who finds white people so “disgusting,” lives in Chevy Chase Village, which has exactly 10 black residents (who, to be fair, probably aren’t on welfare), making it 93 percent white and… 0.5 percent black.
+In reality, Mr. Matthews, who finds white people so “disgusting,” lives in Chevy Chase Village, which has exactly 10 black residents (to be fair, they probably aren’t on welfare), making it 93 percent white and 0.5 percent black.
 Diversity: our greatest and only strength!

 They don’t have black friends.
 Not real ones at least.
 Knowing some black dude with whom you occasionally shoot hoops at the campus rec center does not mean you have a black friend.

-Interesting — but I’m no psychiatrist.
+Interesting—but I’m no psychiatrist.
 In any case, Mr. Wise’s “genuine connections” to black people are “in all likelihood far more extensive than 90 percent or more” of white Americans.
 And why are those connections so very important?
-Why do white people need black friends?
-Because:
+Why do white people require black friends?

-no matter how many friends of color we white folks may have, unless we are there to intervene every time they get unfairly stopped by a police officer, every time they get followed around at the mall on suspicion of shoplifting, every time they apply for a mortgage loan and face the risk of being charged higher interest, and every time they apply for a job… then our friendships will mean pitifully little in the larger scheme of things.
+No matter how many friends of color we white folks may have, unless we are there to intervene every time they get unfairly stopped by a police officer, every time they get followed around at the mall on suspicion of shoplifting, every time they apply for a mortgage loan and face the risk of being charged higher interest, and every time they apply for a job, knowing that the employer may be looking at them as a walking, talking stereotype, then our friendships will mean pitifully little in the larger scheme of things.

-Well, I guess here he actually can stop to lend a hand every single time a black person applies for a loan.
+You know, Mr. Wise, I hear you can buy a house in 83 percent black Detroit for one dollar these days—but I guess in Davidson County he actually can stop to lend a hand every single time a black person applies for a loan.

 M.G.
-Miles gives another good example in ‘Bring low the enemy of Multiculturalism’ (links in original):
+Miles provides an excellent example in ‘Bring low the enemy of Multiculturalism’ (links in original):

 Stupid White Men author Michael Moore is one of Flint’s famous native sons.
 When Moore was born there, the Euro population was 91.4%.
 Since then, this number has fallen to 35.7%.
 Mysteriously, Moore has since chosen to forsake his vibrant, diverse hometown for Traverse City, stupid white population…